cloudberrydb/cloudberrydb-site/docs/manage-roles-and-permissions.md

 ## Security best practices for roles and privileges

-- **Secure the gpadmin system user.** Cloudberry requires a UNIX user id to install and initialize the Cloudberry Database system.
+- **Secure the gpadmin system user.** Cloudberry Database requires a UNIX user ID to install and initialize the Cloudberry Database system.
 This system user is referred to as `gpadmin` in the Cloudberry documentation.
 This `gpadmin` user is the default database superuser in Cloudberry Database, as well as the file system owner of the Cloudberry installation and its underlying data files.
 This default administrator account is fundamental to the design of Cloudberry Database.
-The system cannot run without it, and there is no way to limit the access of this gpadmin user id.
+The system cannot run without it, and there is no way to limit the access of this gpadmin user ID.
 Use roles to manage who has access to the database for specific purposes.
 You should only use the `gpadmin` account for system maintenance tasks such as expansion and upgrade.
-Anyone who logs on to a Cloudberry host as this user id can read, alter or delete any data; including system catalog data and database access rights.
-Therefore, it is very important to secure the gpadmin user id and only provide access to essential system administrators.
-Administrators should only log in to Cloudberry as `gpadmin` when performing certain system maintenance tasks (such as upgrade or expansion).
+Anyone who logs on to a Cloudberry host as this user ID can read, alter or delete any data, including system catalog data and database access rights.
+Therefore, it is very important to secure the gpadmin user ID and only provide access to essential system administrators.
+Administrators should only log in to Cloudberry Database as `gpadmin` when performing certain system maintenance tasks (such as upgrade or expansion).
 Database users should never log on as `gpadmin`, and ETL or production workloads should never run as `gpadmin`.
 - **Assign a distinct role to each user that logs in.** For logging and auditing purposes, each user that is allowed to log in to Cloudberry Database should be given their own database role.
 For applications or web services, consider creating a distinct role for each application or service.
 See [Create New Roles (Users)](#create-new-roles-users).
 - **Use groups to manage access privileges.** See [Role membership](#role-membership).
 - **Limit users who have the SUPERUSER role attribute.** Roles that are superusers bypass all access privilege checks in Cloudberry Database, as well as resource queuing.
 Only system administrators should be given superuser rights.
 See [Altering Role Attributes](#alter-role-attributes).